Burr–Hamilton duel: Election of 1800

-Burr and Hamilton first came into public opposition during the United States presidential election of 1800.
-Burr ran for president on the Democratic-Republican ticket, along with Thomas Jefferson, against President John Adams (the Federalist incumbent) and his vice presidential running mate Charles C. Pinckney.
-Electoral College rules at the time gave each elector two votes for president.
-The candidate who received the second most votes became vice president.
+Burr and Hamilton first came into public opposition during the 1800 United States presidential election.
+Burr and Thomas Jefferson ran for president on the Democratic-Republican Party ticket against incumbent President John Adams and his vice presidential running mate Charles C. Pinckney of the Federalist Party.
+Electoral College rules at the time gave each elector two votes for president, and the candidate who received the second most votes became vice president.

-The Democratic-Republican Party planned to have 72 of their 73 electors vote for both Jefferson and Burr, with the remaining elector voting only for Jefferson.
-The electors failed to execute this plan, so Burr and Jefferson were tied with 73 votes each.
+The Democratic-Republican Party planned to have 72 of their 73 electors vote for Jefferson and Burr, with the remaining elector voting only for Jefferson.
+The electors failed to execute this plan and Burr and Jefferson were tied with 73 votes each.
 The Constitution stipulated that if two candidates with an Electoral College majority were tied, the election would be moved to the House of Representatives—which was controlled by the Federalists, at this point, many of whom were loath to vote for Jefferson.
 Although Hamilton had a long-standing rivalry with Jefferson stemming from their tenure as members of George Washington's cabinet, he regarded Burr as far more dangerous and used all his influence to ensure Jefferson's election.
 On the 36th ballot, the House of Representatives gave Jefferson the presidency, with Burr becoming vice president.